horihiro/Azure-portal-plus-ChromeExtension/README.md

     </details>

   - `Terraform (AzApi)` (v0.0.8 or later)
-    > ![NOTE]
-    > This feature depends on exporting function on Azure Platform.
-    > Subscription Registering Resource Provider `Microsoft.AzureTerraform` for your subscription is required.
+    NOTE: This feature depends on exporting function on Azure Platform.
+Registering Resource Provider `Microsoft.AzureTerraform` for your subscription is required.

     <details>
     <summary>format:</summary>